rh-aiservices-bu/image-generation-on-openshift/stabe-diffusion-safety-checker/README.md

 # Examples

-You can find a [notebook](https://github.com/rh-aiservices-bu/image-generation-on-openshift/blob/main/stable-diffusion-safety-checker/local_safety_checker.ipynb) with an example of using and customizing the Safety Checker.
+You can find a [notebook](https://github.com/rh-aiservices-bu/image-generation-on-openshift/blob/main/stable-diffusion-safety-checker/local_safety_checker.ipynb) with an example of locally using and customizing the Safety Checker.
-There is also a [InferenceService template](https://github.com/rh-aiservices-bu/image-generation-on-openshift/blob/main/stable-diffusion-safety-checker/template.yaml) (make sure to add a GPU if you want it to run faster) and a [custom runtime](https://github.com/rh-aiservices-bu/image-generation-on-openshift/blob/main/stable-diffusion-safety-checker/runtime/) to serve with KServe, as well as a simple request [notebook](https://github.com/rh-aiservices-bu/image-generation-on-openshift/blob/main/stable-diffusion-safety-checker/example_request.ipynb) you can use to send requests to the served model.
+There is also a [InferenceService template](https://github.com/rh-aiservices-bu/image-generation-on-openshift/blob/main/stable-diffusion-safety-checker/InfereceService.yaml) (make sure to add a GPU if you want it to run faster) and a [custom runtime](https://github.com/rh-aiservices-bu/image-generation-on-openshift/blob/main/stable-diffusion-safety-checker/runtime/) to serve with KServe, as well as a simple request [notebook](https://github.com/rh-aiservices-bu/image-generation-on-openshift/blob/main/stable-diffusion-safety-checker/example_request.ipynb) you can use to send requests to the served model.

 ## More model details